 - Ability to drive a personal or university vehicle for the purpose of university business.

 |The functions of this position usually performed standing, but may require some amount of time sitting.
 Some amount of stooping, kneeling, bending, crouching, lifting, walking, running, carrying and other movements may be required.
 Tasks involving working on a computer keyboard, software applications, involve extensive wrist and hand movement.
 This position requires traveling.
 All individuals are required to be able to perform these tasks without significant risk of injury to themselves or others.|

-- Bachelor degree or high school diploma with high level amateur or professional playing and/or coaching experience.
+- Bachelor degree or high school diploma with high level amateur or professional playing and/or coaching experience required.

-- At least one year of experience coaching track and field at the high school, college or higher competitive level or at least three years' experience competing in track and field at the college level or higher.
+- At least one year of experience coaching track and field at the high school, college or higher competitive level experience preferred.

 - Must take NCAA recruiting test within 30 days, must pass within 120 days of hire.